After fatigue the most commonly reported symptom of vitamin B12 deficiency is

 depression.

-Depression is common in conditions such as CFS, and in many with
+Depression is common in conditions such as CFS, dementia and in many with

 autism.